County Galway Ireland · Co. Galway · Bealadangan Save · Share

 An Ghaeltacht

-Bealadangan is in Connemara Gaeltacht — an Irish-speaking area where Irish is how you talk to each other, not how you study in school.
-The pub talk is Irish.
-The shop sign favours Irish.
-The road signs give you the Irish names first.
+Bealadangan is in the Connemara Gaeltacht - an Irish-speaking area where Irish is how people talk to each other, not how they study in school.
+The pub talk is Irish, the road signs give the Irish names, and the primary school, Scoil an Tuairín, runs through Irish.
+As the records put it plainly, all but a few of the older population also speak English.
 This is not a museum village; it is how things work here.

 A salt inlet, working boats, serious weather